sulis-hpc/sulis-hpc.github.io/appnotes/pytorch.markdown

 Loading a PyTorch/1.9.0 module in this way also adds additional prerequisites to your terminal and Python environment.
 For example in this case the Python 3.8.6 module is loaded, along with a SciPy-bundle module that provides NumPy 1.19.4, SciPy 1.5.4 and Pandas 1.14.
 There is no need to install these via pip.
-All dependencies of TensorFlow itself are provided.
+All dependencies of PyTorch itself are provided.

 NOTE : Attempting to use PyTorch loaded in this way will fail unless running on an GPU-enabled node in an interactive session or SLURM job script.